TencentMediaLab/GME/GME Developer Manual/Unreal Engine Developer Manual/Unreal Engine Demo Guide.md

 Mic: Turn on/off the microphone.

-Spearker: Turn on/off the speaker.
+Speaker: Turn on/off the speaker.

-Talking Members: Show the members who are talking in the room.

-3D Voice Effect: Switch 3D voice and show or hide the 3D voice settings interface.
+3D Voice Effect: Switch for 3D voice

-Voice Change: Select voice type.
-10 kinds of voice type are supported.
+Voice Change: Select voice font type.
+10 kinds of voice font are supported.

-The members in the room will appear in the scene as a actor.
-Moving around the members, you can experience the 3D sound effect.
+The member in the room will appear in the scene and move around the player, you can experience the 3D sound effect according to his position change.

 ## 3.Voice Message